+Ta Task

-Task Time 1 .
-Reading and discussion of the story.
-20 min 2 2.
-Attempt Exercises A.1. and A.2.
+1 Reading and discussion of the story.

+2 Attempt Exercises A.1. and A.2.
 Many of the questions may already have been discussed.
 Each pupil should be given a chance to participate.
 If the work cannot be completed in this lesson, it can be given as homework.
 20 min

-- To revise punctuation - To identify the syllables of a word correctly - To use the present participle to complete a sentence - To practise using the modal verb ought
+- To revise punctuation - · To identify the syllables of a word correctly - · To use the present participle to complete a sentence - · To practise using the modal verb ought

-Task Time 1.
+Task 1.
 Attempt Exercises B.1. and B.2.
-15 min 2.
-Attempt the first two sections of Exercise C (Present Participle and going to) 15 min 3.
+2. Attempt the first two sections of Exercise C (Present Participle and going to) , 3.
 Attempt Exercise C (Using ought to ).
 If the work cannot be completed in this lesson, it should be given as homework.
 10 min

-- To develop listening and speaking skills - To develop directed writing skills
+- · To develop listening and speaking skills - To develop directed writing skills

-Та sk Time
+Та Task

 1. Continue with Exercise D. 20 min

-2. Discuss and begin Exercise E. If the work cannot be completed in this lesson, it should be 20 min
+3. Discuss and begin Exercise E. If the work cannot be completed in this lesson, it should be 20 min

 given as homework.

-- · To differentiate between the present continuous tense and the simple present tense - Further practice of the modal verb ought
+- · To differentiate between the present continuous tense and the simple present tense - · Further practice of the modal verb ought

-Task
+Task Time

 1. Revise concepts covered in the previous lessons.
 10 min

 2. Attempt Exercise A. 20 min

 3. Attempt Exercise B. 10 min